 Photo shows Canadian PM Justin Trudeau wearing brownface at 2001 party

 Canadian Prime Minister Justin Trudeau is under fire after a photo emerged of him wearing brownface to a party at a school where he was a teacher nearly 20 years ago.
-Trudeau, who faces re-election next month, is expected to address the photo Wednesday evening.
+Trudeau, who faces re-election next month, said Wednesday night he "regrets it deeply."

+"I should have known better," Trudeau told reporters.
+"I'm pissed off at myself.
+I'm disappointed in myself."

 Trudeau was a 29-year-old teacher at West Point Grey Academy when the picture was taken, Liberal Party spokesperson Zita Astravas said in a statement to CBS News.
-The photo, published by Time magazine Wednesday, was taken at an annual dinner, which had an "Arabian Nights" theme.
+The photo, first published by Time magazine Wednesday, was taken at a 2001 dinner, which had an "Arabian Nights" theme.
 Astravas said Trudeau was dressed as a character from Aladdin.

+In the news conference, Trudeau said he also dressed up "with makeup" and sang "Dayo" at a high school talent show.

+Although there were calls for him to resign, Trudeau said, "We take this on a case-by-case basis."

 Trudeau, the son of late former Prime Minister Pierre Trudeau, ran for federal office in 2015 on a number of progressive promises.
 Immediately after being sworn in, he made international headlines when he promised a diverse, gender-parity Cabinet and answering "because it's 2015" when asked why he was doing it.